leekycauldron/conversation-ai-RTK/README.md

 Entry point: main.py (load plugins, run plugins, load data to knowledge base, attach agent to document)

 `/logs`: Stores all logs, useful for debugging.
-(Contents git ignored.)
-`/output`: Stores all output files that are sent to knowledge base.
-(Contents git ignored.)
-`/plugins`: Stores the different plugins which are called and then attached to knowledge document.
+(Contents git ignored.)\n `/output`: Stores all output files that are sent to knowledge base.
+(Contents git ignored.)\n `/plugins`: Stores the different plugins which are called and then attached to knowledge document.

 ## Plugins